vaidehi8913/MurderousTCS/book/src/chapter-jsons/json_guide.md

         text (bold, italics, underline, etc.).
 It shouldn't be too important for the heading hopefully...

-        CONTENT

-        Objects in the content box should be in the order you want them to render.
-They can come in a few types, described below.

         COMIC IMAGES

         To display a comic image, use the following template:

         {
             "key": "chap1image1",
             "type": "image",
             "source": "001.png",
-                "description": "Vaidehi and Parmita are flying a kite, but the kite gets loose and floats into a nearby cave!"
+            "description": "Vaidehi and Parmita are flying a kite, but the kite gets loose and floats into a nearby cave!", "extras": [optional]
         }

         Important: the image path should be from src/images/ .
         Right now we do that because of some hacky thing where we append a string to these paths to get a string literal which is the only way we can get these stupid pictures to render (grrrrr...)

         If we want to put in abosolute paths later, we will have to work around this.
 (Maybe by concetenating it with the empty string or something?)

         DIALOGUE

         The dialogue object looks like this:
         {
             "key": "chap1dialogue1",
             "type": "dialogue",
-                "script": [...]
+            "chibiImage": "path/to/chibi/image",
+            "chibiDescription": "this is used as alt text for the chibi image", "line": "what is your character saying?",
+            "extras": [optional]
         }

-            The list of objects in the script are each of a type we are calling DialogueObjectLine.
-They should look like this:

-            {
-                "key": "chap1dialogue1line1",
-                "chibiImage": "sprites/scientist_sprite.png", "chibiDescription": "angry inventor",
-                "line": "Hey!
-Who on earth are you?"
-            }

-            Similarly to the Comic Images, the image file paths for chibi images should be assumed to come from src/images/
+        Similarly to the Comic Images, the image file paths for chibi images should be assumed to come from src/images/ .

         Also similary to Comic Images, chibiDescription is used as alternate text, should the image not render.
-In the future, ma

         One functionality that we have not yet implemented is the ability to format the text in the line (e.g. bold, italics, underline).
 Hopefully in the future, we can use html-like tags directly in the JSON, and have it show up in the rendered site.

-            Interesting point: Why are multiple dialogue lines bundled in the Dialogue object, rather than being individually added?
-As of right now, it's not a particulalry noticeable difference.
-However, if in the future, we want to mess with margins and spacing, we many want the spacing between two lines of dialogue to be different than their spacing with respect to a comic image.
-Having the Dialogue object here will let us modularly change these things later, as we figure out styling details.
+        History: we used to call this a DialogueLine, and group multiple together into one Dialogue object, but that wasn't really getting us anything.
+Actually instead of making margins simpler, it made them more complicated.
+        We ended up taking out the middle man when adding the extras functionality.

+        EXTRAS

+        Extra describe things that should show up in the right bar of the window.

+        Any of the content elements can have the optional attribute

+            "extras": [...]

+        This expects an ordered list of extra objects.
+Extra objects can be the following kinds.

+            TEXT EXTRA

+            This displays text to the right of it's anchor element.
+            It looks like this:

+            {
+                "key": "extra1",
+                "type": "text",
+                "text": "text goes here"
+            }

+            IMAGE EXTRA

+            This displays an image.
+The basic imageExtra looks like
+            this:

+            {
+                "key": "extra2",
+                "type": "image",
+                "imgSource": "path/to/image",
+                "description": "this is used as alt text for the image" }

+            This will display the image at the full width of the extras bar.
+The width of the extras bar depends on your window size.
+            The width of the main content is fixed by a constant (in src/Constats.js).
+The remaining horizontal window space is evenly divided between the NavigationBar on the left, and the ExtrasBar on the right.
+This is so that the content is centered.

+            Optionally, if you want to provide a maximum width for the image, you can provide the attribute

+                "widthMultiplier": 0.5

+            This will make it such that your image will scale up with the extrasBar until a maximum width of
+            (widthMultipler * Constants.CONTENT_WIDTH).